fatih-ml/Employee-Attrition-Exploratory-Data-Analysis/README.md

 ## Overview
 This repository contains an in-depth exploratory data analysis (EDA) of a fictional Human Resources dataset.
 The primary goal of this analysis is to gain valuable insights into employee attrition and related factors.
 The dataset, provided by IBM and presented in a Kaggle competition, consists of 2795 observations and 35 features, encompassing various aspects of employees' professional and personal lives.

 **Update:** After a thorough exploratory data analysis i wanted to extend this study with feature engineering and Machine Learning.
 I have tried Linear Regression classifier, Random Forest Classifier, XGBoost Classifier and Gradient Boosting Classifier.
 Eventually with some parameter tunings Gradient Boosting classifier model outperformed the others and i have selected to predict the actual Kaggle test data.
-Finally the combination of this data analysis, feature engineering and selected model with selected prameters reached  a 0.8954 Roc Auc score
+Finally the combination of this data analysis, feature engineering and selected model with selected prameters reached  a 0.8954 Roc Auc score.
+After feature selection (20/35 regarding GINI feature importances) model performed better, reaching 0.9178 Roc Auc Score.

 ## Dataset
 The dataset is divided almost equally into test and train datasets, forming a binary classification type dataset.
 The target variable is 'Attrition', which indicates whether an employee stays or leaves the company.